Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

-S.T.A.L.K.E.R. is a rare series that successfully blends RPG and FPS elements to serve you with the best possible result.
+S.T.A.L.K.E.R. is a rare video game series that successfully blends RPG and FPS elements to serve you with the best possible result.
 The end result is a shooter cum RPG with a really dark done, winning over a lot of skeptics.

 I fell in love with the S.T.A.L.K.E.R. series later in its cycle.
 In fact, I continued to ignore it until 2010.
 Released in 2010, S.T.A.L.K.E.R.: Call of Pripyat was the very first game of the series I had started playing.
 I absolutely loved the shooting elements, the role-playing mechanics, and the dark tone of this game.
 That’s when I started looking for other games like S.T.A.L.K.E.R.
 The first two games I came across were S.T.A.L.K.E.R.: Shadows of Cherynbol, and Clear Sky—the other two remaining games from the same series.
 Those two games share the same tense scenarios with a huge world to explore.
 Although they follow different individual stories in each game, these stories are loosely interlinked.
 I would recommend you to play all of the games from the series before moving on to find similar titles.
 Unfortunately, there aren’t many games like S.T.A.L.K.E.R, but I have found a few games that would definitely revive your memories of playing this gem of a game.